paolo-rossi/delphi-jose-jwt/README.md

 PEM import/export is backed by the [crypto provider](#custom-crypto-providers-bring-your-own-crypto) currently registered — every stack in the table above supports it, so `FromPEM`/`ToPEM` works with or without OpenSSL.

+> :book: **[JWK Practical Guide](Docs/jwk-guide.md)** — reading a JWKS, extracting keys, signing with a JWK and validating an incoming token against a key set, memory ownership rules.
+Its snippets are the runnable `Samples\JWKGuide` console project.

 #### Import a PEM key and sign a token with it

 ```delphi